emzxcv/ticketingSystem/README.md

 2. Under the 'Run' tab, select 'Run Unit Tests'
 3. Open the tab ' Test Results' located near the bottom right hand corner of the IDE.

+Improvements:
+- The web api request needs a complete revamp.
+- Index method needs a rewrite.